jalairson/WGU--D387-advanced-java-PA/README!.txt

 •   Run the Docker image in a container and give the container a name that includes D387_[student ID].
 •   Submit a screenshot capture of the running application with evidence it is running in the container.
 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

+* Ran app in new Docker container named 'd387_009965674'
+* Screenshot of running app in Docker container

 ==================================================================================================================================================================================================
 part D -
 3. Describe how you would deploy the current multithreaded Spring application to the cloud.
 Include the name of the cloud service provider you would use.
 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

+In order to migrate this app to the cloud, it is necessary to remove static port numbers from the project code and and instead include the utilities 'location' and 'locationStrategy' to dynamically assign web addressing.
+I would use AWS for cloud hosting because their record for hosting uptime is better than their competitors over the long term, and lost site availability is lost business.
+Upon signing up for AWS EC2 cloud service, I can begin a session, install Docker to that environment, and run my app's Docker container.

 ==================================================================================================================================================================================================
+part E -
+Export your project from the IDE as a compressed file.

+* Done!